holepunchto/autobase/README.md

 Autobase lets you write concise multiwriter data structures.
 As an example, a multiwriter Hyperbee (with basic, last-one-wins conflict resolution) can be written with [~45 lines of code](examples/autobee-simple.js).

+In addition multiwriter data structures built on Autobase inherit the same feature set as Hypercore.
+This means that users can securely query a multiwriter data structure built with Autobase by only downloading a fraction of the data.

 ## API

 #### `const base = new Autobase(inputs, opts = {})`